depeperwinkel

 General advice

-- sanshō powder is a product for the refined kitchen, can be used both cold and hot in savory and sweet preparations
+- sanshō powder is a product for refined cuisine, can be used both cold and hot in savoury and sweet preparations

 - definitely do not cook the powder, it loses its wonderful flavor